 The Sheriff's Office is divided into 4 major bureaus: Administrative Services, Enforcement, Custody, and Support Services.
-There are three Assistant Sheriffs and a Director of Administrative Services who oversee bureaus.
+There are three Assistant Sheriffs and a Director of Administrative Services who oversee the bureaus.

 Currently, the Sheriff's Office has 2,025 employees.
-Of those employees, 1,302 of them are sworn law enforcement officers.
+Of those employees, 1,453 of them are sworn law enforcement officers.
 The 4 major bureaus encompass the following positions:

 - Undersheriff/Chief of Correction